Can AI Relate: Testing Large Language Model Response for Mental Health Support: Introduction

 In 2018, OpenAI released a powerful computational model for mimicking and understanding human language known as the Generative Pretrained Transformer \cite[GPT,][]{Radford2018ImprovingLU}.
 Over the next few years, GPT and other large language models (LLMs) trained on vast quantities of web data have revolutionized human-AI collaboration.
 Hospital systems are already piloting LLMs like GPT-4 \cite{Achiam2023GPT4TR} for routine diagnostics \cite{Ito2023TheAA,Rahman2024GeneralizationIH}, responding to patient messages and generating clinical notes from patient data at scale \cite{epic}.
 Early findings indicate an overall positive reaction from clinicians, who view LLMs as a tool to help cope with clinician burnout and expand reach of services \cite{Chen2023TheIO,Habicht2023.04.29.23289204}.

 Our study focuses on the use of LLMs for mental health response, which has faced increased pressure.
 Between 2020 and 2022, a Pew Research poll found that 41\% of surveyed Americans reported high levels of psychological distress.
 This is particularly true amongst minority-identifying participants: 46\% of Hispanic Americans and 42\% of Black Americans reported high levels of distress compared to 38\% of White Americans \cite{pewresearch}.
 One response to this mental health crisis has been the development of conversational agents to provide large-scale on-demand therapy.
-Notable examples include WoeBot and Youper,\footnote{\url{https://www.youper.ai/}} chatbots trained to use cognitive behavioral therapy (CBT) techniques \cite{Fitzpatrick2017DeliveringCB}.
+Notable examples include WoeBot\footnote{\url{https://woebothealth.com/}} and Youper,\footnote{\url{https://www.youper.ai/}} chatbots trained to use cognitive behavioral therapy (CBT) techniques \cite{Fitzpatrick2017DeliveringCB}.
 While this is not a novel concept, with the Eliza chatbot envisioned in 1966 predating modern applications \cite{10.1145/365153.365168}, the advent of LLMs raises new deployment opportunities and risks.

-While LLMs show remarkable performance on mental health related tasks like suicide prediction \cite{Xu2023MentalLLMLL} and self-referral \cite{Habicht2023.04.29.23289204}, recent cases highlight the potential negative impact; (1) the death of a Belgian man by suicide after conversation with a chatbot based on GPT-J \cite{brusseltimes}, and (2) advice given by chatbot Tessa to anorexia patients that they should diet and monitor their weight \cite{tessa}.
+While LLMs show remarkable performance on mental health related tasks like suicide ideation or risk prediction \cite{Xu2023MentalLLMLL} and self-referral to mental health services \cite{Habicht2023.04.29.23289204}, recent cases highlight the potential negative impact; (1) the death of a Belgian man by suicide after conversation with a chatbot based on GPT-J \cite{brusseltimes}, and (2) advice given by chatbot Tessa to anorexia patients that they should diet and monitor their weight \cite{tessa}.
 While work on evaluating empathy of LLMs is a promising step toward preventing such disastrous automation errors \cite[e.g.][]{Sharma2020ACA}, the potential for demographic perception bias in open-ended response has not yet been comprehensively explored.
-Specifically, no work has addressed whether LLMs provide equitable care across patient subgroups.
+Specifically, no work has addressed whether LLMs provide equitable care across patient subgroups in a generative psychotherapy setting.
 Here we evaluate risks of discriminatory decision-making by LLMs for mental health response, to ensure all patients can receive equitable, appropriate care.